RationAI/xopat/plugins/README.md

     - `hiddenHtml`: body of the plugin control panel, visible on hover onlyor when pinned
     - `id`: id that is given to the outer container, see *Hints* below for example
     - `pluginId`: id of your plugin (i.e `this.id` variable within your plugin)
-- `addHtml(containerId, html, pluginId, selector="body")` - append custom `html` to a jQuery `selector`, providing an `pluginId` your plugin ID for safe removal, the html must have `containerId` id container, common root for all the provided html
+- `addHtml(html, pluginId, selector="body")` - append custom `html` to a jQuery `selector`, providing an `pluginId` your plugin ID for safe removal, the html must have `containerId` id container, common root for all the provided html

 - `postData` - JSON variant of `PHP`'s `$_POST` variable, data sent inside a `POST` request
 - `addPostExport(name, callback, pluginId)` - when the visualisation is being exported, append the output `string` value of `callback` (should not contain `'` character) into `POST` data with name `name` (should be unique)
-    - e.g. if you want to find `myValue` in `postData`, register: `PLUGINS.addPostExport("myValue", this.valueCallback.bind(this));` where we bind this to the callback so that it can access our plugin instance using `this`
+    - e.g. if you want to find `myValue` in `postData`, register: `UTILITIES.addPostExport("myValue", this.valueCallback.bind(this));` where we bind this to the callback so that it can access our plugin instance using `this`
 - `each` - object of **plugin id** to other **plugin data** mapping, contains all available plugins (even those not loaded)
     - if a plugin is loaded, you will find the plugin instance under `PLUGIN.each["pluginId"].instance`
     - there are all variables from plugin's `include.json` file